nataliatesarova/python_project3/README.md

 * [Lucidchart](https://www.lucidchart.com/pages/tour) - Utilized to create the flow chart.
 * [Heroku](https://dashboard.heroku.com/apps) - used to deploy the application.

-## Testing
+## Testing and Validation
 [Code Institute Python Linter](https://pep8ci.herokuapp.com/#) - was used for validation to ensure no Python code errors.
 ![CIlinter](readme-docs/images/linter.png)

 ## Manual Testing
-Extensive testing was performed on the the menu-driven interface to manage an employee data system, with special emphasis placed on validating user input and performing error checking to guarantee that the user is provided with appropriate feedback at all times.
+Extensive manual testing was performed on the the menu-driven interface to manage an employee data system, with special emphasis placed on validating user input and performing error checking to guarantee that the user is provided with appropriate feedback at all times.

 The user is welcomed to a menu of 4 options with clear instructions to choose a number, or restart the program with the run program button.
 If an invalid choose is inputted the user is returned with the message 'Invalid option selected.
 Please try again'.
 ![Invalid option selected.
 Please try again.](readme-docs/images/.png)